-Use new product concept tests to identify the benefits most important to customers and the features that are most likely to create those benefits.
+Identify the benefits most important to customers and the features that are most likely to lead to the fulfillment of that promise.
 Features can be categorized into “need to haves” and “nice to haves.”
-You need to identify and prioritize customer needs for product development and promotion.
-This type of concept test can also test customer initial reactions to the concept (Reaction and Adoption Test).
+Customer needs must be identified and prioritized for product development and communicating to the market.
+This type of concept test can also test customer initial reactions to the concept (Reaction and Adoption Test ).

 Reformulations, modifications, and upgrades can add new life to existing products and services.
-With product modification or upgrade tests, identifying the optimal bundle of features is a priority.
-It’s critical to differentiate and prioritize the release of new features that are “need to haves” vs. “nice to haves” so you can create products and services that are truly “new and improved,” or worthy of a new release or upgrade.
+Here, identifying the optimal bundle of features is a priority.
+Differentiating and timing the release of new features that are “need to haves” vs. “nice to haves” is critical in creating products and services that are truly “New and Improved” and are “New Release” and “Upgrade” worthy.

 Migration Path Tests

 Many products and services offer upgrade or migration paths.
-For many customers, an upgrade is an alternative to the next new thing.
-Migration path tests help you understand the key features and benefits and then map consumer needs to the likelihood of upgrading an existing product or adopting a new technology.
-You will learn if the benefits outweigh the costs and challenges of changing.
-Features, benefits, brands, image, costs, and training are just a few factors to consider.
+For the customer, this is an alternative to the next new thing.
+Understanding the key features and benefits is critical in mapping consumer needs to the likelihood of upgrading an existing product or adopting a new technology.
+“Do benefits outweigh the costs and challenges of changing?”
+Features, Benefits, Brands, Image, Costs, and Training are but a few factors to consider.

-Concept use tests assess the user experience.
+Concept use tests assess the use experience.
 How can the experience with a specific product or service be improved?
-You can focus this research on a variety of areas—ease of use; similarity to current usage patterns; the ability to adapt and use critical feature implementations; and the congruency with current image, usage patterns and service provisions.
+This research can focus on a variety of areas—ease of use, similarity to current usage patterns, the ability to adapt and use critical feature implementations, and the congruency with current image, usage patterns, and service provisions.

 Pricing and Incentives Tests